Uma Subramaniam: Professional career

 During her long career in the Reserve Bank, Subramaniam worked as Regional Director of RBI Bhopal, and Chief General Manager of the important Departments of Banking Supervision (DBS) and Non-Banking Supervision (DNBS) at Mumbai.
-She also excelled as an academician in the field of banking and finance, having donned the chair of Principal of Reserve Bank of India Staff College, Chennai and Vice Principal of Bankers' Training College, Mumbai.
+She also excelled as an academic in the field of banking and finance, having donned the chair of Principal of Reserve Bank of India Staff College, Chennai and Vice Principal of Bankers' Training College, Mumbai.
 She is widely respected for her erudition in the field of financial regulation.
 Throughout her career she had the reputation of being an honest and upright officer, who never compromised with principles of ethics.
 It is alleged she was framed in the scam by unscrupulous colleagues who were miffed with her strictness at workplace.

-The Scandal
+Scandal

 On 18 December 2003, Reserve Bank of India was rocked by one of the most sensational frauds in its history, when Uma Subramaniam, the then Regional Director of RBI, Bhopal, received a call from a person claiming to be a relative of the Governor Dr Y V Reddy, who "badly needed Rs 20 lakh in cash".
 Without verifying the identity of the caller, Uma Subramaniam arranged the money by asking her employees to immediately withdraw their cash.
 Subramaniam herself went in an autorickshaw and handed over the cash to the unknown person, who quietly walked away.
 Later it was discovered that the "Governor's relative" was an impostor.
 However, the identity of the impostor was never revealed, and the case still remains a mystery.
 Although the amount involved was small, the modus operandi of the fraud and its subsequent ramifications were unparalleled in the history of Indian banking and finance system.